amadoudiallo2/amadoudiallo2/README.md

 -  Hi, I’m @amadoudiallo2
 -  I’m interested in ...
 DevOps
--  I’m currently learning tools like Kubernetes Ansible and other DevOps Tools.
+-  I’m currently working with tools like Kubernetes Ansible and many more Tools.
 -  I’m looking to collaborate on new projects
--  How to reach me on https://www.linkedin.com/in/amadou-sadio-diallo/
+-  How to reach me on diallo.amadousadjo@yahoo.fr

 <!---
 amadoudiallo2/amadoudiallo2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.